frankwatson/sms-bomb/README.md

 spam sms messages to a phone

 #Usage
-Please refer to the spreadsheet (http://bit.ly/2kj7CwW) for the send address.
+Edit the file using an editor besides windows notepad (https://notepad-plus-plus.org or https://atom.io/) Please refer to the spreadsheet (http://bit.ly/2kj7CwW) for the send address.

 #Things you MUST change (in the quotations after the listed items):